sinaro/prs-training-uio/README.md

 family.fam <- read.delim("~/prstrain/1000G/population/1000G_phase3_common_norel.fam2")
 # We use R dplyr package to manipulate the dataset easier
 library(dplyr)
-# Restric it to European samples only
+# Restrict it to European samples only
 eurfamily.fam <- filter(family.fam, Super.Population == "EUR") #503 samples of the total 2490 are European
-# Drop columns we no longer need
-eurfamily.fam <- select(eurfamily.fam, -c("Population", "Population.Description", "Super.Population"))
-# Some steps to make it look like a .fam file format
+# Drop columns we no longer need, and some steps to make it look like a .fam file format
-eurfamily.fam <- eurfamily.fam %>% dplyr::rename(IID = sample.ID)
+eurfamily.fam <- eurfamily.fam %>%
+                  select(-c("Population", "Population.Description", "Super.Population")) %>%
+                  rename(IID=sample.ID) %>%
-eurfamily.fam <- eurfamily.fam %>% mutate(FID = IID)
+                  mutate(FID = IID) %>%
-eurfamily.fam <- select(eurfamily.fam, FID, IID, sex)
+                  select(FID, IID, sex)
-# save the covariate file (will be useful when we want to consider the effect of covariate (sex) in PRS.R2.
-Keep header of the file.
+# save the covariate file (this can be useful when we want to consider the effect of covariate (sex) in PRS.R2 after combining the file with PCs.
+Keep header of the file).
 utils::write.table(eurfamily.fam, "eurfamily.cov", sep="\t", row.names = FALSE, col.names = TRUE, quote = FALSE)
-# alternatively you can download it from the Github of this tutorial.
 # save the list of IDs of participants of European ancestry.
 Make sure there is no colname as it conflicts with PRSice2.
 eurfamily.fam <- select(eurfamily.fam, IID)
 utils::write.table(eurfamily.fam, "eurfamily", sep="\t", row.names = FALSE, col.names = FALSE, quote = FALSE)